flyvictor/fortune-admin/README.md

 fortune-admin
 =============

 This repository is the start of a project to provide a generic admin/CRUD interface for fortune resources based on the resource descriptions.
+This fork adds visualisation of database schema.

 The intention is for this to be an angular component that could be used standalone, or embedded within a host angular application.

+Dependencies:
+  - mongodb
+  - bower

 To run the app: